Sienci-Labs/gsender/README.md

 * Test mode now restores WCS after the soft reset performed while exiting check mode.
 * Fixed issue with test mode that would occasionally have it start running the file after test was complete
 * Fixed issue with continuous jog when soft limits were enabled and report in inches EEPROM value was enabled
-* Firmware tool improvements - new convenient profile selection, setting search, performance improvments, highlighted changed values
+* Firmware tool improvements - new convenient profile selection, setting search, performance improvements, highlighted changed values
 * Improvements to value inputs - should no longer default to min value if there is too long a pause in typing
 * Surfacing labels changed to X/Y rather than length/width
 * Minor styling changes